DanielAlvarez2/mern-olea/README.md

 Works immediately
 HTTPS takes a few minutes to kick in
 may take 48 hours for "oleademo.com" to work glitch-free

+ngrok.com share localhost:port# to all machines on local network

 *******************************************